cburford/notebook-classification-demo/README.md

 File Descriptions
 -----------------

 * demo.py.
 The main module.
 Execute this from the command-line to run the demo.
-See in-module documentation for details of the feature model.
 * tokenizer.py.
 A regular expression tokeniser.
 * encache.py.
 A syncing, read-only cache of a user's Evernote note content and metadata.
 See in-module documentation for details of the on-disk format.
 * classifier.py.
 A convenience wrapper around the LIBSVM Python interface.
+* features.py.
+Implements a note metadata and content based feature model.
 * test/*.
 A set of unit tests.

 Usage